Food & Drink

 beachside

-To the west of Folkestone Harbour Station there’s an oasis of fun and relaxation with Putters! the adventure golf course and café.
-Family friendly menus and golf clubs to fit the tallest to the shortest, and during the winter you can enjoy this by night as it’s lit up!
+To the west of Folkestone Harbour Station there’s an oasis of fun and relaxation with the adventure golf course.
+There are golf clubs to fit the tallest to the shortest, and during the winter you can enjoy this by night as it’s lit up, with glow in the dark golf balls to boot!
 Next door, with views of the sunset, is Brewing Brothers.
 This is one of the largest venues on the Harbour site and has an authentic Italian pizza oven producing the best pizzas in town.
 There’s also the best prawns you’ve tasted in a long time plus corn on the cob that will excite the taste buds.

 the harbour inn

 Staying in the harbour area there is the seaside pub belonging to The Pullman Family.
 The Harbour Inn has a menu full of fresh fish and fantastic pub favourites.
-Venturing up The Old High Street you could visit one of the other restaurants in the family at Lubens – for freshly baked pizza; Market Square – bistro-style food during the day and the Market Square Food Market in the basement, and the original Pullman pub on Church Street with its wood fire and relaxed tone.
+Venturing up The Old High Street you could visit one of the other restaurants in the family at Lubens – for freshly baked pizza; Market Square – newly refurbished, bistro-style food during the day and their deli next door called Panataria, and the original Pullman pub on Church Street with its wood fire and relaxed tone.

 coffee, breakfast and cake

 If you have time to stop for a coffee whilst perusing the local independent shops on The Old High Street in Folkestone then we highly recommend Steep Street Coffee House – for their own blend of coffee and delicious cakes.
 Marley’s has grown into its new venue at the base of The Old High Street where you can breakfast like a King or Queen; it’s not to be missed.
+Mocka Bistro is another stop for breakfast, lunch or supper.
+If you are just needing a tasty treat then Rachel Leigh Bakes has your cake and scone needs covered.
 Folklore nearby is a cocktail bar of epic proportions.
 There’s something exciting happening 7 nights a week with Drag Bingo, the weekly table-top games night, quizzes and films.

 Photo credits: Steep Street – Madaline Negrila